 - Legacy of Slavery in Maryland, Maryland State Archives.
 Online databases for St. Mary’s County include War of 1812 reimbursements, certificates of freedom, and runaway slave advertisements.

 - Georgetown Slavery Archive, repository of materials relating to the Maryland Jesuits, Georgetown University, and slavery.
-Their slave plantations were located in Southern Maryland and include Newtowne and St. Inigoes.
+The Newtowne and St. Inigoes slave plantations were located in St. Mary’s County.

 St. Mary’s County Genealogical Resources